🎉

 The architectural gap underneath the business problem

-This is not just a workflow issue - it is a deep architectural mismatch.
 Payroll requires systems to behave in very specific ways:

 These are the realities operators face every pay period.
 A business cannot run payroll on top of a system that doesn’t model these realities.